HerzLab/ConnectivityInMemoryStimulation/README.md

 ---

-## Interpretation and Scope

-This codebase is designed to reproduce the **network-level analyses** reported in the manuscript.
-It is not intended to provide a clinical closed-loop stimulation system, but rather to:

-* Quantify how stimulation targets are embedded within large-scale memory networks
-* Disentangle the roles of stimulation timing, structural connectivity, and functional connectivity
-* Provide a reproducible framework for **network-guided neuromodulation research**

----

 ## License

 This project is released under the **MIT License**.
 The code may be reused and adapted for academic research with appropriate citation.